When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 To help your child improve reading fluency with phrased reading, you only need some paper and colored markers.

-Write out a line or two of a favorite book or song.
-Then read the phrases aloud, making note of where you make a natural pause.
-Then, draw a “scoop” under each phrase.
+Write out a line or two from a favorite book or song.
+Then, read the phrases aloud, noting where you make a natural pause.
+Draw a “scoop” under each phrase.

 Next, your child can “swoop” under the phrase as they read it aloud.

-This technique is excellent when you have a child who struggles with reading aloud with natural speech patterns.
+This technique is excellent for a child who struggles with reading aloud with natural speech patterns.
 The visual of the scoop provides a clear indicator of where to pause.
 This gives your child the confidence that they are “doing it right.”

 Repeated Reading

-Repeated reading can be used in conjunction with other strategies such as paired, choral, and phrased reading.
+You can use repeated reading in conjunction with other strategies, such as paired, choral, and phrased reading.

 By having your child repeat the same text, they will have the chance to build fluency.
-It works like this:
+This is how it works:

-1. The first time reading the text, your child falters because they are trying to work out individual words.
+1. The first time your child reads the text, they falter because they are trying to work out individual words.

-2. The next few times your child may still falter as they learn to recognize the words.
+2. Your child may still falter the next few times as they learn to recognize the words.

-3. Eventually your child reads with confidence because they recognize the now-familiar words.
+3. Eventually, your child will read with confidence because they recognize the now-familiar words.

 Some children enjoy this technique.
 They thrive on the opportunity to read and reread until they are fluent.
 This is an excellent confidence booster and encourages children to read more.